 As we age our nose changes along with the remainder of the face.
 Some of these changes are related to the nasal skin becoming less elastic and alter in thickness.
 The nose may become droopy and longer adding to an aged facial appearance.

 Changing the appearance of the nose can in fact result in a younger and refreshed look without unwanted tell-tale signs of cosmetic surgery.
-An aging rhinoplasty in Worcester can be an essential aspect of facial rejuvenation.
+An aging rhinoplasty can be an essential aspect of facial rejuvenation.

 Simulating the desired changes with the help of digital imaging software is very helpful in establishing a realistic goal for the patient.

 The prominent location of the nose within the face makes it susceptible to trauma.
 The nasal bones are the most commonly broken bones.
 The consequences of nasal fracture are quite significant and often include nasal bleeding, swelling and bruising around the eyes and cheek, lacerations of the nasal skin, impairment of breathing, decreased or absent sense of smell or snoring.